 A common sight in the bakeries of Greater Porto, Broa de Avintes is a type of bread with a long tradition in the north of Portugal.
 Its origin is so old that it dates back to the reign of King Dinis.

-Today, his name is used in the parish of Avintes, in the municipality of Vila Nova de Gaia, as a destination to consider for any lover of (good) cornbread!
+Today, its name enshrines the parish of Avintes, in the municipality of Vila Nova de Gaia, as a destination that any lover of (good) broa should consider!

 Sausages